nicolaei/master/docs/thesis/source/05_implementation.md

 The smooth scanning implementation has been tested with static smooth scanning parameters based on [@ProactiveScan] and [@PracticalSchemes]'s results.
 These articles showed that lower group size and higher intervals are beneficial for latency and packet loss.
-Seeing that we're not dependent on a low time-to-scan, I want to prioritize the clients goodput.
+Seeing that we are not dependent on a low time-to-scan, the client's latency and goodput is prioritized.

-The following parameter configurations will be tested:
+The following intervals will be tested, with 1 channel per group:

- * **1 channel per group, 300 miliseconds intervals**
+ * 300 miliseconds

- * **1 channel per group, 600 miliseconds intervals**
+ * 600 miliseconds

- * **1 channel per group, 1200 miliseconds intervals**
+ * 1200 miliseconds

 Scanning Parameters
 -------------------

-To make sure that results are comparable I will try to keep the parameters as static as possible between each test.
-This section will not cover the smooth scan interval and smooth scan group size.
-See the [implementation section about smooth scanning](Smooth Scanning) for that information.
+To make sure that results are as comparable as possible, the parameters have been kept as static as possible between each test.

 ### Minimum number of scans

 [@APDiscovery] discovered that to get the most accurate view of the local topology, multiple scans are neccesary.
-To get a good view of the probability of dicsovery for each scanning setup, the implementation will be scanning every 2 minutes for a minimum of three hours.
+To get a good view of the probability of dicsovery for each scanning setup, the implementation will be scanning every two minutes for a minimum of three hours.

 ### Scanning triggers

-As hinted at above I will only be testing one trigger type, *clock based triggers*.
+As hinted at above the experiments will only be testing one trigger type, *clock based triggers*.
 It might be a worthwile endevor for future work to investigate traffic based triggers and other triggers to find more optimal times to scan at.

-It can also be argued that due to the low amount of traffic that my access points will be experiencing (max two clients), the traffic based trigger might not make a huge difference due to the low amount of clients.
+It can also be argued that due to the low amount of traffic that the access points will be experiencing (max two clients), the traffic based trigger might not make a huge difference due to the low amount of clients.

 Hardware and dependencies
 -------------------------

-To do the actual measurements, I will be using Raspberry Pi 4 Model B (4 GB) as make-shift access points and clients.
+To do the actual measurements, the tests will be using Raspberry Pi 4 Model B (4 GB) as make-shift access points and clients.

 Both clients and the access points are using Raspian 10 (Buster), which are based on the popular Linux distribution Debian (Buster).